myagues/dbt-eu-oil-bulletin/README.md

 This repository uses [dbt](https://www.getdbt.com) with [BigQuery](https://cloud.google.com/bigquery), and you probably need basic familiarity with both tools and Python, but it is just a toy project that involves basic procedures and SQL primitives.
 If you are familiar with a different flavor of data warehouse, just set up the connection with the dbt profile and change the data upload script.

-Refer to the following [tutorial](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to set up a project in Google Cloud
+Refer to the following [tutorial](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to set up a project in Google Cloud.

 The project requires Python v3.9+, and my recommendation is to set up a virtual environment.
 For using Python with BigQuery you can follow the steps in the following [tutorial](https://codelabs.developers.google.com/codelabs/cloud-bigquery-python).